Information and Technology Handouts

 Headphones are also available to borrow at the Checkout Desk.

-All 48 iMac Workstations can be used for printing, and print jobs can be picked up at any campus printer, including the three printers in the library.
+All 48 iMac and PC Workstations can be used for printing, and print jobs can be picked up at any campus printer, including the three printers in the library.

 You must use funds on your Campus Card (student I.D.) to pay for print jobs in the library or anywhere on campus.
 You can add money to your Flex account through Pipeline or by using the kiosk in the library lobby.